 A second large attack on the company took place less than a year after the first one and was again believed to be conducted by threat actors operating from China.
-The CEO of BHP Billiton stated that he believed the attack was conducted so that certain nation states and competitors of the company could gain access to pricing details for a select number of commodities.
+The CEO of BHP Billiton stated that he believed the attack was conducted so that certain nation-states and competitors of the company could gain access to pricing details for a select number of commodities.

 Australian Federal Parliament, April 2011

 Chinese hackers gained access to a number of email accounts of the Australian Federal Parliament officials operating in China.
-These emails were believed to contain conversations between the federal officials and executives at several Australia’s leading mining companies with operations in China.
+These emails were believed to contain conversations between the federal officials and executives at several of Australia’s leading mining companies with operations in China.